 Each pupil/parent will receive a set of stepped pupil progress targets for the academic year at the end of October.
 These will be monitored by the instrumental/vocal teacher and reported on at the end of Summer Term.
 Parents will be contacted during the year if pupils are not fulfilling their potential for any reason.

 Pupils are able to take examinations in their instrument (where applicable) when they meet the required standard, if they wish.
-The Music Service offers a 50% examination fee reduction for any child whose parent is in receipt of Income Support / Jobseekers Allowance.
+The Music Service currently offers a 50% examination fee reduction for FSM pupils.

 Service Projects available (subject to demand and availability)